-In this training Lynne Edmonds explores the big and small ways groups can provide care.
+In this training, Lynne Lipps explores the big and small ways groups can provide care.
 People connected in authentic community naturally care for one another.
 They do it almost unconsciously.
-But caring for one another isn’t the same thing as providing care.
+But caring for one another isn’t the same as providing care.
 We want you to foster a caring environment in your group, but we also want you to take the lead to provide care when members of your group experience pain or difficulty.

-Do you make it a priority for your group to support and care for each other?
+Do you make it a priority for your group members to support and care for one another?

 We’ll send you an email every Monday for the next 5 weeks with examples of how to provide care.